Nichols College: Nichols College

-In 1931, James L. Conrad reorganized the school into Nichols Junior College of Business Administration and Executive Training, a two-year college, located on the Nichols Academy campus.
+In 1931, James L. Conrad founded Nichols Junior College of Business Administration and Executive Training on the former campus of Nichols Academy.
 The purpose of the school was to be a men-only, junior college for business education.
 In 1938, the Commonwealth of Massachusetts authorized Nichols Junior College to award an Associate Degree in Business Administration.
 Over time, the college purchased, constructed, and remodeled over forty-four buildings that would shape most of the current campus.

 In 1958, the school became known as Nichols College, a four-year college with the authority to grant a Bachelor of Business Administration degree.
 In 1965, Nichols became accredited by the New England Association of Schools and Colleges, and became a member of the National Collegiate Athletic Association (NCAA) in the following year.
 In 1971, the school became co-educational, and the state authorized the college to award the degrees of Bachelor of Arts, Bachelor of Science in Business Administration, and Bachelor of Science in Public Administration.
 In 1974, Nichols received the authority to grant the degree of Master of Business Administration.
 The college was accredited by the International Assembly for Collegiate Business Education in 2005.
 In 2007, the college was granted authority to offer the degree of Master of Science in Organizational Leadership, and in 2017, the degree of Master of Science in Counterterrorism.

 Since 1961, Nichols College has run the Alpha Pi chapter of the Delta Mu Delta honor society for business programs.
 Since 1980, it has also run their local chapter of the Alpha Phi Sigma honor society for criminal justice programs.

 In 1980, the school established the Institute for American Values, later renamed the Robert C. Fischer Policy and Cultural Institute in 1999, as a space for students to think critically about contemporary world issues.

 In 2013, the Institute for Women's Leadership was established with the goal of developing the leadership potential of female students.
 In that same year, the school hosted the Coalition for the Advancement of Jewish Education Conference.